Oct 27, 2017 |

 GONE SWIMMING: You and a friend break into your neighborhood swim club late one night to go for an after-hours dip.
 While splashing around in the pool, you go into shock when a dead body floats to the top.
 Worse yet – it’s someone you know.

 It was perfect.
 I laughed a conquering laugh, having made it to the other side of the fence without getting caught.
-My limbs showed the light scratches of the chain-link we just scaled, landing … read the rest. . .
+My limbs showed the light scratches of the chain-link we just scaled, landing on the damp cement with the quiet of a cat burglar.
+Joanie called me to wait.

 Aug 13, 2011 |